orangeduck/GenoView/README.md

 However they can likely be adapted to new characters, or the normal raylib-supported file formats can be loaded too.

+For a pure python version of this project check out [GenoViewPython](https://github.com/orangeduck/GenoViewPython/).

 # Getting Started

 Here are the steps to viewing any of the animation data linked above in this viewer.